frimtec/pikett-assist/README.md

 #### Supervise signal strength

-Defines whether the signal strength is supervised or not.
+Selects whether or not to monitor signal strength.
-In case the battery level falls below 10% the check interval is reduced in favour of a longer remaining term.
+If the battery level drops below 10%, the monitoring interval will be reduced in favour of a longer period. remaining time.

 #### Minimal signal strength